NASM - The Netwide Assembler

 Two more command line options are -r which reports the version number of NDISASM you are running, and -h which gives a short summary of command line options.

-B.2.1 COM Files: Specifying an Origin
+B.2.1 Specifying the Input Origin

 To disassemble a DOS .COM file correctly, a disassembler must assume that the first instruction in the file is loaded at address 0x100, rather than at zero.
 NDISASM, which assumes by default that any file you give it is loaded at zero, will therefore need to be informed of this.